nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/sentence_classifier/sentence_classifier.md

 ## Predicting

 Running

 ```
 python skills_taxonomy_v2/pipeline/sentence_classifier/predict_sentence_class.py --config_path 'skills_taxonomy_v2/config/predict_skill_sentences/2021.08.16.local.sample.yaml'
 ```

 with the most recent config file will take in job adverts, split them into sentences, and make predictions using a trained skill sentence classifier model (`model_config_name`).
 The output will be filtered to only include skill sentences.
 The config file can specify that the data to be predicted on comes from S3 or locally (`data_local`), and it can be a directory of files to predict on or just one file (`input_dir+data_dir`).
 The outputted file(s) will be in the same folder structure as the inputs and contain one json in the form of:

 ```
 {'job_id_1': [('sentence1'), ('sentence2')], 'job_id_2': [('sentence1'), ('sentence2'}
 ```

 To predict on all job adverts in the TextKernel data on S3, on the EC2 instance I ran

 ```
 python skills_taxonomy_v2/pipeline/sentence_classifier/predict_sentence_class.py --config_path 'skills_taxonomy_v2/config/predict_skill_sentences/2021.08.16.yaml'
 ```

+From `2021.07.09`:

   This will run predictions on a random sample of 10 of the 686 data files.
 The outputs of this yielded 5,823,903 skill sentences from the 1,000,000 job adverts.